 Unique identifiers of an HDFS cluster.
 These identifiers are used to prevent DataNodes from registering accidentally with an incorrect NameNode that is part of a different cluster.
 These identifiers also are particularly important in a federated deployment.
 Within a federated deployment, there are multiple NameNodes working independently.
-Each NameNode serves a unique portion of the namespace storageType Always NAME_NODE for the NameNode, and never cTime Creation time of file system state.
-This field is updated during HDFS upgrades.
+Each NameNode serves a unique portion of the namespace storageType cTime